Table of Contents

 Example 1: Brave New World by Aldous Huxley

-Although the novel Brave New World by Aldous Huxley is considered more literary than pop culture, since its third popular film version is soon coming out, we’ll count it!
-Brave New World describes a fictional intended-to-be-perfect society, based on rationalism, technology, and especially, eugenics—the science of engineering better human beings.
+The novel (and film adaptations) Brave New World by Aldous Huxley describes a fictional intended-to-be-perfect society, based on rationalism, technology, and especially, eugenics—the science of engineering better human beings.
 In this society, there are many grades of human-being, from the high I.Q. good looking Alphas at the top down through five grades to the barely conscious Epsilons who are bred to do the most unpleasant and dangerous work.
 Naturally, the Alphas have all the best jobs and positions of power, and many privileges.
 As you might guess, the heroes of the story rebel against this society.
 But they are not entirely anti-elitist; although they oppose the class-structure of their society, the heroes of the story also seem to believe in the value of intellectualism and reject their society partially because the government promotes an anti-intellectual culture similar in a lot of ways to that of modern America.

 Example 2: Idiocracy by Mike Judge